bucket-xv/bucket-xv.github.io/_pages/about.md

 ## Hometown

-I grow up in Shanghai, a city with a inclusive culture.
+I grow up in Shanghai, a city with an inclusive culture.
 Life there is always bustling and full of energy.
 Though currently I'm living in Beijing for my study, I hope to go back to Shanghai after my graduation.

 ## Favorite programming languages